In a nutshell

 Champs de Mars

-Caudan Waterfront and the Blue Penny Museum
+Caudan Waterfront & Blue Penny Museum

 Caudan Waterfront